top of page

 User pain points

-There are nearly 35 flows users must navigate to establish connectivity, each containing multiple sub-steps.
+There are nearly 35 flows users must navigate to in different parts of the UI to establish connectivity, each containing several sub-steps.

 Confusing configuration order